Polycystic Ovary Syndrome

 If clomiphene does not bring about ovulation, or you do not get pregnant within six ovulatory cycles, your doctor may prescribe gonadotropins.
 Gonadotropins are more expensive and have a higher incidence of side effects.
 Side effect risks include hyperstimulation of your ovaries and higher risk of multiple pregnancy

-If you are concerned that you may have PCOS, you can contact us for diagnosis and treatment.
+If you are concerned that you may have PCOS, contact us for diagnosis and treatment.

 Excess luteinizing hormone (LH) or insulin may cause the ovaries to overproduce androgens.
 Ongoing high levels of androgens may result in the symptoms listed above.